numeroflip/u-weather-journal/readme.md

 To practice, I made this site from scratch.
 The new things were for me the Node.js part and the database.
 Besides It is my first time trying out a CSS framework.
 It is kinda nice, a bit faster to create a site, but a lot less control, and a bunch of tinkering with it...
 It was fun, I have learned a lot.

+## Random Quote

+> I get the biggest enjoyment from the random and unexpected places.
+Linux on cellphones or refrigerators, just because it's so not what I envisioned it.
+Or on supercomputers.

+-Linus Torvalds